dodeleye99/accelerated-cpp/1_Greetings1/README.md

-# Intro: Greetings – Part 1
+# Chapter 1: Greetings – Part 1

 Contains C++ source code files for a program which asks the user's name and returns an approriate greeting (using their name).